mkohler/cython_swig/README.rst

     slide.
 SWIG created a Python function for us that takes an input string and a maximum length for the output.
-Then internally, it uses that maximum length to allocate a buffer, and passes that buffer and its length to the original GREETING_RS function.
+Then internally, it uses that maximum length to allocate a buffer, and passes that buffer and its length to the original sgreeting function.

     The behavior we didn't talk about is that, if you tell SWIG that a function parameter is actually for OUTPUT, then SWIG will